Experiential education: Practice

 The methodologies reflected in experiential education have evolved since the time of Hahn and Dewey.
-For experiential education to become efficient pedagogy, physical experience must be combined with reflection.
-Adding reflective practice, allows for personal introspection of challenges and key learnings.
-That is, physical challenges provide a gateway in which we can observe qualities about ourselves, and those whom we are working with.
-Further, for the efficacy of experiential education, experiences must be separated, giving the learner sufficient time to process the information.
+For experiential education to be an effective pedagogy, physical experience must be combined with reflection.
+Adding reflective practice, allows for consolidation of key learnings.
+Further, for the efficacy of experiential education, the learner must be given sufficient time to process the information.

-Experiential education informs many educational practices underway in schools (formal education) and out-of-school (informal education) programs.
+Experiential education informs many educational practices in schools (formal education) and out-of-school (informal education) programs.
 Many teaching methods rely on experiential education to provide context and frameworks for learning through action and reflection while others at higher levels (university and professional education) focus on field skills and modeling.
 Examples of specific methods are outlined below.